vinay393k/EventHub/README.md

 E-Certificates: Automated generation of PDF certificates upon event completion.
 Email Notifications: Integration with SMTP services to send registration confirmations.

-I provide some images in my image for preview of outcome watch image file to get idea about this repository.
+I provide some images in .png file for preview of outcome watch to get idea about this repository.